UCLA-Creative-Labs/aurgy-backend/docs/DESIGN_DOC.md

 ## Express Endpoints

+In our current MVP state, our express endpoints list are small, as the interaction between client and server is small.
+Below structures how the endpoints work:

 | Verb   | Route        | Description                                                         |
 | ------ | ------------ | ------------------------------------------------------------------- |
 | POST   | `/me`        | Creates an account for the user and returns the user's data         |